aguthard/CAN-bridge/README.md

 It's a quick fix, but it works and brings some order to the wiring.

 # Versions
-There are two version available.
+There are two versions.
-The version as shown in the pictures, and a version where the male connector ist rotated by 90°.
+One as shown in the pictures, and one where the male connector ist rotated 90°.

 #  BOM